 "They don't have to spend their life savings" on fancy gadgets, said Dr. Yonas Geda, the study's senior author and a neurologist at the Mayo Clinic's Scottsdale, Arizona, campus.

-The study was published in January in the journal JAMA Neurology.
-The researchers noted that the statistical link they found with reduced risk does not prove the activities were responsible.
+The study was published Monday in the journal JAMA Neurology.
+The researchers noted the statistical link they found with reduced risk does not prove the activities were responsible.

 Almost 2,000 adults aged 70 to 93 without any memory problems participated.
 They lived in Minnesota's Olmsted County, where the Mayo Clinic in Rochester is located.
 They were asked whether they had engaged in any of the five activities during the previous year and if so, how often.
 They were tested for the condition in mental exams at the beginning and every 15 months for about four years.
 During that time, 456 study participants developed the mild impairment.